Interested-Deving-1896/kde-eco-website/content/blog/2024-04-23_introducing-ns4nh.md

 {{< /container >}}

 Software and hardware are inextricably linked: When software is repairable, hardware can stay in service longer.
 When users are guaranteed autonomy in managing the software they use, they are able to lower the energy and performance demands from the devices they depend on.
 [Sustainable software](https://eco.kde.org/blog/2023-05-10-what-is-sustainable-software/) is increasingly recognized as critical for our collective future.
 It is one reason why KDE adopted "[Sustainable Software](https://community.kde.org/Goals/Sustainable_Software)" as a community goal in 2021.

-In this context, KDE welcomes the newly-funded, two-year project *Nachhaltige Software Für Nachhaltige Hardware* (NS4NH; English: 'Sustainable Software For Sustainable Hardware'), a KDE Eco initiative funded by the Federal Environment Agency (UBA) and the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV).

 Software consumes energy.
 Software can render your device obsolete.
 But you can opt in to sustainability by opting green, today!
 How?
 By installing independent and sustainable Free & Open Source Software (FOSS) for sustainable hardware use.